sriramdasbalaji/AzurefunctionsBuildHOL/HOL/readme.md

       ![pushfunctionproject](images/pushfucntionproject.png)

-## Exercise 2: Set up continuous integration
+## Exercise 2: Setup continuous integration

 1. Return back to **VSTS**.
 On the **Files** tab of the **Code** hub, click **Set up build**.